naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician break up with his calculator?
-It didn't add up anymore.
+Why did the IT technician join the orchestra?
+He wanted to troubleshoot the symphony!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)